Simplystina/simplystina/README.md

 🔧 My versatile toolbox includes Next.js, React.js, Node.js, Python, JavaScript, TypeScript, Express.js, MongoDB, SQL, and even dipping my toes into machine learning.
 I love to learn, experiment, and turn lines of code into meaningful impact

 📬 Let's connect and collaborate!
-Feel free to explore my repositories and reach out to me for any tech-related discussions or projects.
-Together, we can build the future one line of code at a time."
+Please feel free to explore my repositories and reach out to me for any tech-related discussions or projects.
+Together, we can build the future one line of code at a time.